enricobn/rasm/README.md

 Arguments:
 <ACTION>  the action to perform [possible values: build, test, server]
-<file>    the input directory or file to use
+<file>    the project directory or a single source file

 Options:
 -o <out>                               sets the output file to create